 Your insurance certificate should state the legitimate usage you are covered for.
 For example, a social, domestic and pleasure insurance certificate will only cover you for driving to anything that isn’t work.

-Benefits of Commuting with your Campervan
+What are the Benefits of Commuting with a Campervan?

 While it may seem like there are some practical elements to overcome, there are many benefits to using your campervan as your primary vehicle.